Recently Qualified Teachers in Primary, Secondary, PRU and Special Schools – a Leadership Project

 - Participants develop their leadership skills and improve outcomes for their students.

 - Participants use collaboration, visiting other schools in different settings, to bring new expertise and aspirations back to their home school.

-RQT 3 (2016-2017) – Course Outline
+RQT Leadership Programme – Course Outline and Dates

 Pre-launch research task: